umpirsky/blog/_posts/2018-03-03-finding-the-focus-in-the-age-of-distraction.md

 ![Privacy]({{site.baseurl}}/images/posts/2018-03-03-finding-the-focus-in-the-age-of-distraction/privacy.jpg)
 {% include copy.md name="Kevin Lau" title="@klhrdesign" url="https://www.instagram.com/klhrdesign/" %}

 Even if we care about privacy, our options are limited.
 We use tools that collect information, we are surrounded with people who share, we live in a hyperconnected world and lack of privacy is the price we all have to pay.
 If we don't pay with money, we will **pay with our data**.
+Imagine you were born several years ago, and you realize that your entire childhood is already online, all photos, videos...without anyone asking for your permission to publish it.
+Am I the only one who thinks this sounds scary?

 To finalize my thoughts on consequences, I caught myself doing wrong things, talking to other people and doing some research, I realized I'm not alone.
 This includes bad habits such as sharing news without reading past the headlines or sending smiley without moving my mouth.